 Writing and Digital Communication prepares students to be leaders in professional and public fields that require advanced digital communication with diverse global audiences.
 Through a blend of innovative courses that focus on writing, communication, and digital design, students learn how to use established and emerging technologies to convey information, to work collaboratively with team members, and to engage the intellectual and social challenges of their times.
 Drawing on Agnes Scott's strong tradition of teaching and valuing writing, the program emphasizes writing in its core curriculum and in an array of electives.
 The program also includes an emphasis on public speaking and opportunities within courses for research.
-Guest speakers and mentors from Atlanta's extensive digital media, nonprofit, and corporate communities, along with internships and job-shadow opportunities bring relevant professional connections to the program.
+Internships and job-shadow opportunities bring relevant professional connections to the program.